-In conducting our due diligence, we surveyed 100% of our 2018 suppliers from whom we purchase parts, materials and components used in our products where we identified, through records or inquiries of our personnel, that those parts, materials or components included, or may include, Conflict Mineral content.
-Through April 5, 2019, we had received responses back from 86% of those suppliers surveyed.
-Of those suppliers responding, (i) 38% have advised us that the parts, materials or components they provide to us do not include Conflict Minerals; (ii) 28% have indicated that they do not source materials from Covered Countries and are conflict-free; and (iii) 34% have indicated that they do not have sufficient information from their own supply chain in order to respond to our request for information (undeterminable status).
-Of the undeterminable status respondents, 9% indicated that their suppliers may have sourced some portion of their Conflict Minerals from locations in Covered Countries.
-For those suppliers indicating that they could have sourced some portion of their Conflict Minerals from Covered Countries, we have received information to confirm that those sources are covered by a Responsible Minerals Initiative ("RMI") certification.
+In conducting our due diligence, we surveyed 100% of our 2020 suppliers from whom we purchase parts, materials and components used in our products where we identified, through records or inquiries of our personnel, that those parts, materials or components included, or may include, Conflict Mineral content.
+Through April 4, 2021 we had received responses back from 87% of those suppliers surveyed.
+Of those suppliers responding, 49% have advised us that the parts, materials or components they provide to us do not include Conflict Minerals (out of scope status).
+Of the 51% that advised us that the parts, materials or components they provide to us do include Conflict Minerals (i) 18% indicated that they do not source materials from Covered Countries and are compliant; (ii) 54% have advised us that the parts, materials or components they provide to us do include Conflict Minerals but did not provide or have sufficient information from their own supply chain in order to confirm whether such materials were sourced from Covered Countries and conformant Responsible Minerals Initiative ("RMI") approved sources (undeterminable status); and (iii) 28% indicate they sourced from conformant RMI approved sources.
+Of the undeterminable status respondents, 50% indicated that their suppliers may have sourced some portion of their Conflict Minerals from locations in Covered Countries.

-For suppliers returning surveys confirming that their products included Conflict Minerals, 4% indicated that recycled materials make up some part of the Conflict Mineral content in products provided to us, however we do not have sufficient information to conclude that all of the materials used by those suppliers are from recycled sources.
+For suppliers returning surveys confirming that their products included Conflict Minerals, 25% indicated that recycled materials make up some part of the Conflict Mineral content in products provided to us, however we do not have sufficient information to conclude that all of the materials used by those suppliers are from recycled sources.

 We will continue to work with our operating units and suppliers to obtain information where the suppliers provide major components or parts in order to achieve 100% response rates.
-We plan to do additional surveys in 2019.
+We plan to do additional surveys in 2021.
 We are continuing to work with our suppliers to improve their due diligence procedures pertaining to their sourcing of Conflict Minerals and monitoring of their supply chain.